arceusVen1/openDS18B20/readme.md

 *********************************************************************
 this tells the software that you wan't an email no matter what for this single run.

-For now it only works with gmail adresses !
+For now it only works with gmail addresses !
 It will send the emails from the same adress where you receive them.
-Feel free to modify the code in mail.py to configure the software for an another email adress domain (you will need to change the default smtp server or modify the __main__.py and give the smtp server you want as an argument of the send_mail() function).
+Feel free to modify the code in mail.py to configure the software for an another email address domain (you will need to change the default smtp server or modify the __main__.py and give the smtp server you want as an argument of the send_mail() function).

-Before using this sofware, make sure you have properly modified the "/etc/modules" file by adding "w1-gpio" and "w1-therm" and have then rebooted your RPi (IT'S EXTREMELY IMPORTANT).
-The sofware will tell you anyway if you haven't.
+Before using this software, make sure you have properly modified the "/etc/modules" file by adding "w1-gpio" and "w1-therm" and have then rebooted your RPi (IT'S EXTREMELY IMPORTANT).
+The software will tell you anyway if you haven't.

 I am still working on this project, there is alot to do to improve it (installer, documentation, code concatenation...)
-I am only a student so I am still improving, any help or advice will be glady acceted as well as feedback :)
+I am only a student so I am still improving, any help or advice will be gladly accepted as well as feedback :)

 Feel free to use this program wherever and whenever you desire and modify it as much as you like :D